-After successfully tuning, the KAT500 stores the settings and antenna selected in memory from which it is recalled almost instantly when returning to that frequency later.
+After successfully tuning, the KAT500 stores the settings and antenna selected in memory.
+They will be recalled almost instantly when returning to that frequency later.
 The entire spectrum from 1.8 through 60 MHz is divided into frequency segments and the tuning information is stored for each segment.
 Since retuning is normally required over a narrower frequency range on the lower frequencies to maintain a low SWR, the lower frequencies have narrower segments assigned as follows: